Scipione Chiaramonti: Early life

 The Chiaramonti family was noble and wealthy, claiming to have originated in Clermont and moved to Italy in the fourteenth century.
 Pope Pius VII (1742–1823) was from the same family.
 The son of a doctor, Scipione studied at the University of Ferrara, lodging first at the house of Cardinal Alessandro d’Este and later associating with the circle of Cardinal Curzio Sangiorgi.
 In 1588 he married Virginia Abbati, with whom he was to father twelve children (including at least seven boys).
+A scholar of many interests, with a solid knowledge of medieval and humanistic natural philosophy, Chiaramonti organised a "Lyceum" at his house, in which he taught mathematics, optics and perspective.
+The art theorist Matteo Zaccolini was among his disciples.
 In 1592 he met Galileo, passing through Cesena on his way to Pesaro, who described him as 'very gifted in mathematics'; the same year he graduated in philosophy.

 He spent a short period in Faenza where, in 1598 he wrote a treatise on mathematical problems in artillery; in 1601, he was hired, at annual salary of 340 scudi, as "interpreter of natural philosophy to the academy of Perugia" and also received an annual allowance of 400 ducats from Cardinal Alessandro d'Este.
 He was highly regarded by the Cardinal's half-brother, Cesare d'Este, Duke of Modena whom he served as mathematician and advisor, and who took two of his sons, Virginio and Niccolò, as his pages.
 He was for a time also in the service of Cardinal Cinzio Passeri Aldobrandini.
 Some time between 1610 and 1614 he composed a treatise on stage scenery.